-W.O.L.F. had recently lost long-time Sanctuary resident JJ to cancer.
-She was a small wolf dog who was bonded with Takoda, a two-year old male who enjoyed JJ’s company immensely.
+W.O.L.F. had recently lost longtime Sanctuary resident JJ to cancer.
+She was a small wolf dog who was bonded with Takoda, a two-year-old male who enjoyed JJ’s company immensely.
 While giving Takoda the time he needed to grieve for JJ, W.O.L.F. had been searching for an appropriate companion.
 When no other placement could be found for Kira, W.O.L.F. decided to rescue her as a companion for Takoda.
 W.O.L.F. worked closely with Pawsitively Purrfect and Kira’s foster Mom to arrange the transport of the little wolf dog to Colorado.

 On a winter afternoon in February, W.O.L.F.’s transport team met Kira’s foster Mom in the middle of Ohio.
 Kira’s foster Mom said a tearful and sweet goodbye to her beloved Kira as she was transferred from one vehicle to another.
-Kira’s Mom turned back towards PA, and W.O.L.F.’s team headed for home.
+Kira’s Mom turned back towards Pennsylvania, and W.O.L.F.’s team headed for home.
 Because of impending snow and sleet storms across the Midwest, the team made numerous changes to the route in order to avoid the storms.
-At long last, after a 24-hour drive, the transport team arrived with Kira at the Sanctuary.
+At long last, after a twenty-four-hour drive, the transport team arrived with Kira at the Sanctuary.

 Kira was quite shy as she made her way around her new habitat.
 She wanted nothing to do with her caretakers and avoided them whenever possible.
 She did have an excellent appetite and began to eat almost immediately after her long journey to safety.
 She would pace her enclosure constantly and howl mournfully throughout the day.
 We decided that it would be best to introduce her to Takoda as soon as possible.

 Much to our shock, the first few introductions through the fence with Kira and Takoda did not go well.
 Takoda was aggressive or predatory while Kira was timid and fearful.
 After the third fence line introduction, we were starting to get discouraged and began looking for other pairing options at the Sanctuary for the two.
-We did not like this option as we prefer not to have groups larger that three and dislike disrupting groups that get along well, but things were looking bleak.
+We did not like this option, as we prefer not to have groups larger than three and dislike disrupting groups that get along well, but things were looking bleak.
 We decided to try one more time using a completely different method.

-Since that day the two have been near inseparable balls of energy.
+Since that day, the two have been near inseparable balls of energy.
 They are constantly wrestling and playing chase around their habitat.
-Kira’s confidence around her caretakers has bloomed and she is now one of the biggest cuddlers at the Sanctuary.
+Kira’s confidence around her caretakers has bloomed, and she is now one of the biggest cuddlers at the Sanctuary.
 We are so happy that the two of them are now best friends.